liouviaglou/Domains/.ipynb_checkpoints/README-checkpoint.md

 ## Lab Notebook

+## 20201115

+Reran script for 54 missing tld-re's
+Edited script to skip over predictions for which models don't exist **Accidentally overwrote seg2_glm_ALL.RData w/ only 52 issing tld-re's... don't push to gcp storage**

+## 20201114

+rerunnng predict for tld-re's in test but not in train need to ensure seg and seg2 testing gets skipped if model doeesn't exist need to create train and test models subdirectories -- or just write outputs to one directory up

 ## 20201107

 Ran into an issue where, for some reason, extracting a the first element from a list by name doesn't work when the list is of length 1.
 This caused a fail for tld_registrar_str = "siteregistrator domenov" in generating predictions for seg2_glm.
 I modified the original functions code to extract the first element by index if there is only one element.